Octopus: On-device language model for function calling of software APIs: Related Work

-\textbf{Robustness in LLM Generation}\quad Contrary to article generation, which may accommodate flexible output formats, software applications necessitate strict adherence to specific output structures, such as JSON formatting in \cite{zheng2023efficiently}.
-And many format consistency problem have been observed in the LLM generation (\cite{vaswani2017attention, ackerman2023large}).
-Some research has been done to enforce these rigid output formats to maintain consistency and reliability in LLM-generated content.
-For example, in langchain framework \cite{langchain}, there are many output parsers to enforce the formats like \texttt{YAML, JSON, CSV} and so on.
-However, there are still many cases that can't be resolved by output parser, especially for the function call response.
+\textbf{Robustness in LLM Generation}\quad In contrast to article generation, which may accommodate flexible output formats, software applications necessitate strict adherence to specific output structures, such as the JSON formatting in \cite{zheng2023efficiently}.
+Many format-consistency problems have been observed in LLM generation (\cite{vaswani2017attention, ackerman2023large}).
+Some research has been conducted on enforcing these rigid output formats to maintain consistency and reliability in LLM-generated content.
+For example, the LangChain framework \cite{langchain} provides many output parsers to enforce formats such as \texttt{YAML}, \texttt{JSON}, and \texttt{CSV}.
+However, there are still many cases that cannot be resolved by output parsers, especially for function-call responses.